postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 [![create mock diagram](https://assets.postman.com/postman-docs/create-mock-v9.jpg)](https://assets.postman.com/postman-docs/create-mock-v9.jpg)

 When a mock is created using either Postman or the Postman API, a call is made to the Postman servers that associates a particular collection (and environment if you choose one) with a newly created mock.
-The collection `C1` that was just mocked is now associated with the new mock `M1`.
+In this example, the collection `C1` is associated with the new mock `M1`.

 [![show mock diagram](https://assets.postman.com/postman-docs/show-mock-v9.jpg)](https://assets.postman.com/postman-docs/show-mock-v9.jpg)